Baking and the Chorleywood Connection

 Before the CBP, a typical UK long fermentation breadmaking process included an intermediate proof during which the dough stood in huge wheeled pans for three hours: production was thus limited by the space they occupied and the batch process was labour-intensive as the pans had to be moved and the dough tipped out manually.
 CBP doughs were mixed faster and harder and needed to be proved for a much shorter time, making continuous production feasible.
 Improved performance of English wheats was an important extra benefit at a time when the stronger North American wheats traditionally used had become prohibitively expensive.
 The CBP could be used for most bread including crusty French sticks, and the Process won BBIRA a Queen’s Award for Industry in 1966.

 The CBP has attracted much unjust criticism in the media.
 It is true that the longer fermentation period of traditional methods can allow more flavour components to be formed, but it is inefficient and expensive to produce bread in that way.
-Lord Rank on one of his visits to the Research Association famously said that when he was in the Savoy eating half-a-dozen oysters it was not the bread that he wanted to taste!
-While most people do not eat oysters very often, they do often eat bread with stronger-tasting foods when the taste of the bread becomes less important - an example for many might be a cheese sandwich.
+Lord Rank, on one of his visits to the Research Association, famously said that when he was in the Savoy eating half-a-dozen oysters it was not the bread that he wanted to taste!
+While most people don't eat oysters very often, they do often eat bread with stronger-tasting foods when the taste of the bread becomes less important - an example for many might be a cheese sandwich.

 Loaves made with English bread wheats rarely rise quite as much as those made with North American ones, but the CBP has enabled reasonably good quality bread to be made with them against the odds.
-Differences in the quality of loaves made with flour from US and British wheats were not considered sufficiently important to justify the rising cost of importing wheat from the USA.
+Differences in the quality of loaves made with flour from US and British wheats were not considered sufficiently important to justify the rising cost of importing wheat from the USA or Canada.

 The popularity of sliced bread also increased in about the same time.
 It is very convenient for sandwiches, but the loaves have to be more lightly baked and hence with a softer crumb because crusty bread cannot be sliced in a continuous production process as it jams the blades of the slicing machine.
 The need for less power is a cost-saving for the baker while the bread still meets the needs of many consumers, although it may be somewhat less 'tasty'.